Centerfield for Man’s Hip Cloth

 The weavers of Amanuban have a wide range of textiles with various techniques including: ikat, supplementary warp wrap called buna and supplementary warp patterning called sotis.
 There are a few remote areas that still weave kelim patterns locally called naisa.
 This cloth is unique in that it combines ikat and buna.

-The ikat patterning on this exquisite mud dyed cloth is called kai naek is a hooked pattern related to kindship interconnectedness.
-The buna or warp wrap supplementary patterning in the centre of the cloth adds to uniqueness of this textile.
-Threads of Life worked for 6 years in this community to recover the natural dye ikat patterning that combined the buna or supplementary warp wrapping.
+The ikat patterning on this exquisite mud dyed cloth is called kai mnutu is a hooked pattern related to interconnectedness: people to people, people to land, people to animal and plant life and people to the ancestor or Divine.
+The buna or warp wrap supplementary patterning in the centre of the cloth adds to the uniqueness of this textile.

 Enquiries to firstname.lastname@example.org, please state the name of the textile.